A yellow marker highlighting the word, "privacy."

-The Program is based on the Privacy Act of 1974, as implemented by Office of Management and Budget Circular A-130, the E-Government Act of 2002, and Departmental policies.
-The objective of the Program is to balance the information requirements and operational needs of the Department against the privacy interests of the individual
+The DOE Privacy Program is based on the Privacy Act of 1974, as implemented by Office of Management and Budget Circular A-130, the E-Government Act of 2002, and Departmental policies.
+The objective of the Program is to balance the information requirements and operational needs of the Department against the privacy interests of the individual.

-- Reviewing new and existing laws, regulations and policies which impact on privacy,
+- Reviewing new and existing privacy-related laws, regulations and policies

 - Coordinating and submitting for publication in the Federal Register Privacy Act system of record notices and Privacy Act rulemaking,

 - Reviewing and coordinating HQ approval of Privacy Impact Statements,